IBM-Cloud/capital-weather/README.md

 # Capital Weather Overview

-Capital Weather is a sample Bluemix application which utilizes the [Weather Channel][weather_api_url] service along with two mapping APIs, [Leaflet][leaflet_url] and [Esri Leaflet][esri_leaflet_url].
+Capital Weather is a sample Bluemix application which utilizes the [Weather Channel][weather_api_url] service, two mapping APIs, [Leaflet][leaflet_url] and [Esri Leaflet][esri_leaflet_url], and the [Google Maps Geocoding API][geocoding_api_url].
 It allows users to visualize the current weather in all the world capitals, as well as obtain historical weather data and future weather projections.
 The app provides a real world use case of the Weather Channel API and implements several of the methods exposed by that interface.

 ## Running the app on Bluemix
 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)